Our history. Pt. Defiance’s history. Tacoma’s history.

 The Point Defiance Park Rose Garden is part of the centerpiece of one of the great urban parks in the U.S. that encompasses an area of 700 acres overlooking Puget Sound and the famous Tacoma Narrows Bridge.

 Visitors are drawn to the park by its myriad attractions: a zoo, an aquarium, a small marina, hiking trails, old growth forests, spectacular Puget Sound viewpoints, and exceptional gardens dedicated to the plants that thrive in the region.

 Roses in Point Defiance Park date back to the very founding of the park and have always been a central feature of it.
-The first Superintendent of the park, E. R. Roberts, once put out an appeal to Tacoma students in 1895 to bring rose cuttings from home to be rooted and planted in the park.
-The newspapers of the day report that the number of cuttings exceeded 100,000 of more that 60 varieties.
+The first superintendent of the park, E. R. Roberts, once put out an appeal to Tacoma students in 1895 to bring rose cuttings from their homes to be rooted and planted in the park.
+The newspapers of the day report that the number of cuttings exceeded 100,000 of more than 60 varieties.